bwgjoseph/spring-mvc-dynamic-userinput/README.md

 At the minimum, it should works as a `checksum`

+**Based on current PR proposal, this field will no longer exist, and the responsibility to declare the correct `inputType` lies on the respective implementing class

 - Is there any reason to have both `Reference` and `ReferenceFreeText`?
 Will it always just be `ReferenceFreeText` only?
 We should provide it nonetheless?
+  - There will be use-case where this is valid, hence, both should be supported

+- Would it be useful to expose two different API response using `@JsonView` for `service-call` and `consumer-call`?

+- What would the worst case scenario when the `enum` does not get updated as it changes (i.e not in sync with the values from source or database)
+  - Not in sync with source; source updated but enum not reflected, to clarify, source could be as simple as client and server list
+    - This would have to depends on the `InputType` where `Selection` would have issue, but not `SelectionFreeText` as it could be just casted to `OTHERS`
+  - Not in sync with database; enum updated but there are old documents referring to old enum value
+    - Generally, when the enum value change, migration script would have to be written to handle for that conversion as well

+- Technically, I could combine both `Selection` and `SelectionFreeText` into one, what should the one to be removed if decided to?
+Or is there any reason I can't do so?

 - Would it be useful to expose two different API response using `@JsonView` for `service-call` and `consumer-call`?